Lectionary Bible Studies and Sermons

 The passage

 v31-32.
-As is typical of the kingdom parables, the parable begins with the statement that "the kingdom of heaven/God can be compared with the situation where ...."
-The situation is the planting of a very small seed in the garden with the consequent growth of a large bush.
+As is typical of the kingdom parables, the parable begins with the statement that "the kingdom of heaven / God can be compared to the situation where ...."
+The situation is the planting of a very small seed in a garden with its consequent growth into a large bush.
 The idea of the kingdom as a great tree with birds flocking to its branches, is an image found in the Old Testament.
 It is most likely that Jesus is playing with this Old Testament picture, but of course, he puts his own twist on it.
 Jesus uses the image of a shrub and not a mighty cedar.
+Yet, what is the meaning of the parable?
+Some commentators argue that the parable illustrates growth from small to large, while others argue that it illustrates contrast, of small compared to large.
+Both these ideas have merit, but it seems best to understand this parable as an announcement of the immediacy of the kingdom of God.
+The seed has been planted and the tree is now full grown; Christ's glorious reign has begun.

 Hidden treasure